 Lack of awareness and inability to enforce security measures leave most of the organizations victim to zero day attacks.
 There's no silver bullet solution that completely prevents zero day vulnerabilities from being exploited.
 But following simple cyber hygiene can help organizations improve your stance against zero day attacks.

 You can't really protect what you can't see.
 With Vulnerability Manager Plus in place, not a single zero day vulnerability can escape your attention.
-It monitors your network continuously for Zero day vulnerabilities and identify the machines that are affected by them.
+It continuously monitor your network for them and track down the machines that are affected.
 The vulnerability scan results displays the vulnerabilities that's been zero day once in a dedicated view so that you can quickly identify them and act accordingly.
 Furthermore, the intuitive dashboard will help you track the total zero day vulnerability count in your network.
 Furthermore, you can learn in detail about the latest zero-day vulnerability from tech articles available in the security news feed.
-Subscribe to the Vulnerability Manager Plus pitstop to receive email notifications on the latest zero day vulnerabilities.
+Subscribe to the Vulnerability Manager Plus pitstop to receive email notifications on the latest zero day attacks and related news

 Don't wait till the vendor comes up with a fix for the zero day vulnerability.
 Make use of the pre-built, mitigation scripts to harden systems, alter registry values, close vulnerable ports, disable legacy protocols, etc, thereby delaying the hackers attempts in exploiting the zero day vulnerability.